oscar-barlow/coding-notes/ruby-objects.md

 An alternative way to make new lines in strings is to use the newline character: `\n` `\t` is a tab character.

+You can put pretty much whatever you want into a string.

+Strings are among the most common objects in Ruby, so it is  worth learning as much about them as you possibly can.
+At minimum, you should probably memorise what the following methods do, and have an idea of when to use them:

+* []
+* +
+* capitalize
+* upcase
+* downcase
+* length
+* include?
+* gsub
+* slice
+* split
+* chars

+For more, see the [Ruby 2.3.1 String class documentation](http://ruby-doc.org/core-2.3.1/String.html).

 ## Variables
 (to be written)